Dirt Diggers Digest Guide to Strategic Corporate Research

 SEC Form SD is the document publicly traded companies must file to comply with the Dodd-Frank Act rule regarding disclosure of the sourcing of materials from conflict zones in the Democratic Republic of the Congo or adjoining countries.
 The filings are available through the SEC's EDGAR system.

 Investigating a company’s involvement in litigation is useful for two reasons.
 First, it says something about a firm’s way of operating if it frequently ends up as a defendant in lawsuits over matters such as race and sex discrimination, defective products and antitrust violations – not to mention outright fraud.
-Second, in the course of legal proceedings, companies will often be required to divulge information that might otherwise never make it into the public domain.
+Second, during legal proceedings, companies will often be required to divulge information that might otherwise never make it into the public domain.
 The latter is also true in court proceedings -- especially divorces -- involving a top executive or owner of your target company.

 The place to begin, if you are dealing with a public company, is the 10-K filing (see above), which contains a section called Legal Proceedings.
 Companies are supposed to use this section to describe any legal matters that could have a material impact on the firm’s finances.
-Some companies choose to interpret this narrowly and say little or nothing about litigation; other firms may provide a long narrative of legal issues.
+Some companies choose to interpret this narrowly and say little or nothing about litigation.
+Other firms may provide a long narrative of legal issues.
 The 10-K is just a starting point, so you need to know how to do an independent litigation search.
 There are several types of court information that you can access:

 Dockets

-The website Justia provides free basic searches of federal dockets going back to 2004.
-More detailed dockets of federal district, appellate and bankruptcy courts can be accessed through a fee-based system called PACER (Public Access to Court Electronic Records), which is run by the Administrative Office of the U.S. Courts.
-In order to use the system you must open an account and pay a modest fee based on usage.
+These are lists of pending and recently closed cases that contain basic information about the nature of the case, the parties involved and the chronology of events (motions, rulings) in the case.
+Dockets of federal district, appellate and bankruptcy courts can be accessed through a fee-based system called PACER (Public Access to Court Electronic Records), which is run by the Administrative Office of the U.S. Courts.
+To use the system you must open an account and pay a modest fee based on usage.
 In addition to providing access to individual courts, PACER provides access to a Case Locator, which allows you to search all federal court dockets at once for cases in which a specific company or individual is a party.

 The U.S. Tax Court, which hears cases brought by companies and individuals challenging IRS notices of deficiency, puts its docket online.
 Tax Court cases are important to check, because they may require a company to put its tax return into the public record for a period of time.